HWileyHill/pdsnd_github/README.md

 US Bikeshare Data Explorer

 ### Description
 The Python program featured in this project scans through raw data, such as those returned by a series of SQL queries, and auto-analyzes them in ways that might interest the viewer.
+The data in this case documents a bikeshare service that runs in certain major cities; for the sake of keeping the repository clean and quick to update, the raw data files are not included in this repository.

 ### Files used
 bikeshare.py - Contains the Python program used to query the data.